 That’s where the right set of data should come into play.
-Use the data wisely, and you’ll avoid the false-consensus effect, i.e. the tendency to assume that your beliefs, behaviours and opinions are relatively common.
+Use the quantitative and qualitative data wisely, and you’ll avoid the false-consensus effect, i.e. the tendency to assume that your beliefs, behaviours and opinions are relatively common.

 Data-driven vs data-informed design: is there any difference?

 Even though data-driven and data-informed designs seem like similar concepts, they are, in fact, two different approaches to working with data.
 That’s why you shouldn’t use these terms interchangeably.

 In data-driven design, data is the heart and soul of the design process.
 It means that the most critical decisions are made based primarily on data.
 In practice, if you want to solve the most pressing problems, you and your design team analyse the data you have and only on this basis you pick the right solution.

 In data-informed design, the approach to data is slightly different.
 Here, data serves only as a supplementary source of information.
 Simply put, data has great value for you, but it’s not the driving force behind your decisions.

 Here’s a quick summary of the main differences between data-driven and data-informed approaches to design:

 Why should you choose a data-driven approach to design?